 Buffalo stock index declines

-The Buffalo Bloomberg Stock Index fell 1.18 points, or 0.5 percent, to 234.10.
-Thirty-three stocks fell, 20 rose and one was unchanged.
-The index has risen 12 percent in the past year.
+Buffalo stocks fell for the second week in a row, led by Delphi Corp. and Visteon Corp.
+The Buffalo Bloomberg Stock Index fell 2.93 points, or 1.3 percent, to 231.17.
+Thirty-five stocks fell, 16 rose and three were unchanged.
+The index has risen 11 percent in the past year.

 Delphi led the index's decliners, falling 40 cents, or 10 percent, to $3.46.

 Visteon, the second-largest U.S. maker of auto parts, also fell, losing 89 cents, or 9 percent, to $9.05.

 Graham Corp. of Batavia, which makes equipment for power plants and chemical companies, led the index's gainers, rising $4.70, or 13 percent, to $39.90.